Katielewski/Katielewski.github.io/about.md

 permalink: /about
 ---

-Hi, My name is Katherine Lewandowski and I am a Sophmore at Loyola University Maryland.
-I am still undeclared but I am a prospective History/writing major!
+This blog commemorates Katie's experience at the Digital Humanities Summer Institute in Victoria, Canada in June 2024.
+This experience was made possible by a fellowship offered through the Center for the Humanities at Loyola University Maryland.